-As you may have noticed, I’m in the process of updating The Merchant of Venice at the moment with additional items (Let’s Explore, Let’s Play, etc).
+I have been updating The Merchant of Venice with additional items (Let’s Explore, Let’s Play, etc).
 I’m beginning to wonder what the play’s about.

 I’ve never acted or directed The Merchant of Venice so I don’t know it that well.
 Of course, I’ve seen a number of productions, and my general impression of the play is that the play tells the story of the conflict between Antonio, the merchant, and Shylock, the moneylender, when Antonio defaults on his loan.
 And then there’s this rather strange folk tale like sub-plot of Portia and the three caskets which seems to have very little to do with the main plot, apart from Portia playing the key lawyer’s role in the trial of Antonio.

 Whilst I’ve been working on the play, for various rather indefinite reasons, I’ve begun to wonder whether I’ve got the right take on the play.
 That sometimes happens and when it does, I tend to check what I’m thinking against some hard data – not the text which is always interpret-able in so many ways, but things like number of lines.